Course Information

 # Öğrenme Kazanımı

-1 To able to interpret growth performance of fish populations
+1 Analyze growth performance and growth models of fish populations.

 Lesson Plan (Weekly Topics)